-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2021 to 31 August 2022.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2022 to 31 August 2023.
 The annual report serves the purposes of both a Trustees' report and a directors' report under company law.

 The academy trust operates eleven primary academies in Norfolk and Suffolk and a private nursery in Suffolk.
-Its academies have a combined pupil capacity of 1,302 and had a roll of 953 in the school census on May 22 an increase from 979 from the May 21 census.
+Its academies have a combined pupil capacity of 1,302 and had a roll of 895 in the school census on May 23 a decrease from 953 from the May 22 census.